precice/micro-manager/docs/installation.md

 pip install --user micro-manager-precice
 ```

 Unless already installed, the dependencies will be installed by `pip` during the installation procedure.
-To [interpolate](tooling-micro-manager-running.html/#what-happens-when-a-micro-simulation-crashes) micro simulation results after a micro crash, the optional dependency `sklearn` is required.
+To enable [crash handling by interpolation](tooling-micro-manager-running.html/#what-happens-when-a-micro-simulation-crashes), the optional dependency `sklearn` is required.
 To install `micro-manager-precice` with `sklearn`, run

 ```bash
 pip install --user micro-manager-precice[sklearn]